 - Connections to cloud services, such as Microsoft Intune and CDPs

 Internet Proxy Exceptions for Co-Management, CDP, and CMG

-Co-managed devices connect either to the corporate network (LAN) or internet to get the policies and deployments from both Intune/SCCM.
-When the co-managed devices connect to corporate LAN then, you may need to have some proxy exception to connect to the internet.
+Co-managed devices connect either to the corporate network (LAN) or the internet to get the policies and deployments from both Intune/SCCM.
+When the co-managed devices connect to corporate LAN, you may need to have some proxy exception to connect to the internet.

 Co-managed devices require Intune connectivity.
 Hence those devices have Intune managed devices, and those need configurations that let All Users access services through firewalls/proxy.
 The following tables list the ports and services that the Intune client accesses.

 Download Firewall & Proxy Exception Cheat Excel Spreadsheet

 I have uploaded the spreadsheet with co-management.
 Download the SCCM CB Co-management, CDP, and CMG firewall-proxy excel sheet.
 This spreadsheet can help you fill your organization’s firewall and proxy exception rule.

 - Proxy server support for SCCM